Quantum Chebyshev Probabilistic Models for Fragmentation Functions: Results and Discussion

 We compare the accuracy of the models with (w/ CC) and without (w/o CC) correlations between the variables, all conditions being equal (following Fig.~\ref{fig:FFresults} and with the same number of qubits, trainable parameters and optimizer epochs).
 We use the coefficient of determination $R^2$ as a metric to evaluate the goodness of the fit for the explicit QCPMs after the performed training.
 The results in Fig.~\ref{fig:results_correlations}(a) demonstrate that QCPM with the correlation circuit $\hat{C}$ consistently outperform those without, across all the FFs studied.
 These findings point to the valuable insight from the developed quantum probabilistic models --- we can infer (indirectly) the degree of correlations between physical variables by studying the performance of the quantum model and the need for entanglement between $\mathcal{Z}$ and $\mathcal{Q}$.
 Although typically correlations are inferred from samples and require significant dataset sizes, we suggest quantifying correlations by unraveling the entanglement properties between registers of QCPMs.
 This can be achieved by various means (entanglement entropy, purity test, mutual information), and we concentrate on purity measurement \cite{Scali2024} as the one that can be readily obtained from the SWAP test \cite{Paine2022QuantumEquations}.

 Specifically, to quantify the cross-variable correlations we define the nonpurity as $C=|1-\gamma_{\mathcal{Z}}|$, where $\gamma_\mathcal{Z}(\rho)\equiv\textrm{Tr}_{\mathcal{Q}}(\rho_\mathcal{Z}^2)$ is the purity of the subsystem $\mathcal{Z}$, with $\mathcal{Q}$ being traced out.
 We track the value of $C$ during the sampling stage for QCPM that includes the fixed correlation circuit [c.f.
 Fig.~\ref{fig:workflow}(c)], and show the change of $C$ for hundred epochs in Fig.~\ref{fig:results_correlations}(b) [two solid curves for selected processes].
+Note that the correlations observed in all the FFs are very similar, as can be seen in Fig. S1 and~S2.
+Therefore, here we focus on two FFs for illustrative purposes.
 We observe that from a large value of $C_0 \approx 0.7$ during the learning stage the model settles nonpurity to a small but finite value $C_{100} \approx 2\times10^{-2}$ [red and blue lines in Fig.~\ref{fig:results_correlations}(b) as a guide].
 Note that same values of $C$ are achieved with different circuit initialization chosen to start with uncorrelated registers [dashed curves in Fig.~\ref{fig:results_correlations}(b)].
 While being modest, this value reflects the presence of non-negligible $z$-$Q$ correlations that are required to reach high accuracy, as shown in Fig.~\ref{fig:results_correlations}(a).
 As such, the analysis of QCPM trained on multidimensional datasets leads to quantifiable measures of cross-correlations to high accuracy.